therealsphinx/support.balsamiq.com/content/mybalsamiq/classroom.md

 * * *

-## Training your students in myBalsamiq and Mockups
+## Training Your Students in myBalsamiq and Mockups

 Our tools are famous for being easy to use, but you might want to direct your students to our [support portal](/) for documentation and tutorials.
 I would start from the [Creating Your First Mockup](/tutorials/firstmockup/) tutorial.

 * * *

-## Helping your students purchase Mockups for Desktop at a discounted price
+## Helping Your Students Purchase Mockups for Desktop at a Discounted Price

 Students who would like to buy Mockups for Desktop at a discounted price with their own credit card can do so by clicking on "My Info", then on "Desktop Licenses".